Evelyn Varden: Film

 Varden's career was still going strong at the time of her death.
 Immediately prior to taking ill in January, Varden was appearing in London, earning kudos for her portrayal of an American mother in Lesley Storm's comedy, Roar Like a Dove.
 Just weeks before her death, that turn earned Varden the award for Best Supporting Performance (in a Play or Musical) for 1957/1958, as judged by drama critics of the National British press.

 Personal life

 Varden was married twice: first to fellow thespian Charles Pearce Coleman, from 1914 until their divorce in 1921, and then, from 1921 until her death, to Baltimore-based hotel operator William J. Quinn.

 Death

-Varden died on July 11, 1958 at 65 in Flower Fifth Avenue Hospital in Manhattan.
+Varden died on July 11, 1958, at Flower Fifth Avenue Hospital in Manhattan, New York City, at the age of 65.